BMW M3 Touring Review & Prices

 Interior style, infotainment and accessories

-The large, curved screens looks fantastic, but the system isn’t as easy to use as that in the old car
+The large, curved screens look fantastic, but the system isn’t as easy to use as that in the old car

 If you're sat in the front, the M3 Touring is no different to the saloon.
 That means you get the huge, curving infotainment and instrument displays with their extra M-specific screens and settings.

 These screens are made up of a 14.9-inch infotainment screen and a 12.3-inch driver’s display.
-The screens are crystal clear and the menu design is ultra-modern, but they’re not quite as intuitive to use as the old system.
+The screens are crystal clear and the menu design is ultra-modern, but they’re not quite as intuitive to use as the old system especially now that there are no physical climate control buttons.
 Apple CarPlay and Android Auto are included as standard, so they’re your best bet for audio and navigation.

 The M Drive Professional apps are a neat addition.
 They allow you to record lap times and compare them with previous efforts.
 There’s also a drift analyser that scores your sideways efforts out of five stars.